s-brez/trading-server/README.md

 Bitfinex | WIP
 SimpleFX | WIP

-trading-server does not include stretegy models, it is purely an execution and testing framework.
+trading-server is not intended to include strategy model implementations, it is available only as an execution and testing framework.
 A template (empty) model class is included as a guide.

+To dicuss model implementations, or for any other business enquiries, contact @s_brez on telegram.

+## Acknowledgements
-*Born from the designs described at QuantStart.com, and the writings of E. Chan and M. Lopez de Prado.
-Thanks to all!*
+Born from the designs described at QuantStart.com, and the writings of E. Chan and M. Lopez de Prado.
+Thank you to all.

 ## License
 This project is licensed under the MIT License.